Prince Thagara: Life

 Prince Thagara was born on 25 August 1857 to King Mindon and Htilaing Mibaya, the daughter of Thado Mingyi Maha Sithu U Maung Gale, the minister of Laungshe.
 His mother died during childbirth.
 He was granted Thagara, a town in what is now Yedashe, as his appanage, which therefore known as Prince of Thagara.

 In the palace he became well known for his good looks.
 Princess Myadaung (the future queen), curious after hearing of his reputation, disguised herself as a man and went to the prince's mansion, which was located in a forbidden part of the Mandalay Palace, to see him for herself.
 Princess Myadaung lost interest in him after learning that the prince was already married.
 He had two consorts, Shin Thet and Shin Thant, with whom he had four sons and one daughter.

-In some accounts, Prince Thagara had a romantic relationship with Princess Myadaung during their childhood, before she met Prince Thibaw.
+In some accounts, Prince Thagara had a romantic relationship with Princess Myadaung during their childhood, before she met her half-brother Prince Thibaw (later King Thibaw).
 She regarded Prince Thagara as her beloved and did not allow him to play with other princesses.
 Whenever she received a gift, she gave it to him.

-He was educated at Dr. Marks School in Mandalay under the missionary John Ebenezer Marks, alongside Prince Thibaw (later King Thibaw), Prince Mongton, and Prince Shweku, by order of King Mindon.
+He was educated at Dr. Marks School in Mandalay under the missionary John Ebenezer Marks, alongside Prince Thibaw, Prince Mongton, and Prince Shweku, by order of King Mindon.
 According to Marks, the young prince would ride to school on an elephant, accompanied by attendants carrying a golden umbrella over his head.